ligolang/ligo/gitlab-pages/website/versioned_docs/version-1.6.0/reference/set.md

 </SyntaxTitle>
 <Syntax syntax="cameligo">

-The call `Set.map f set` evaluates in a set whose elements have been
+The call `map f set` evaluates in a set whose elements have been
     obtained by applying `f` to the elements of the set `set`.

 </Syntax>

 <Syntax syntax="jsligo">

-The call `Set.map(f, set)` evaluates in a set whose elements have been
+The call `map(f, set)` evaluates in a set whose elements have been
     obtained by applying `f` to the elements of the set `set`.

 </Syntax>